johnmyronmillar/HotelPricePredictor/README.md

 Steps (Combine columns and drop unnecessary data):
 * Arrival month was converted to numerical values
 * Arrival day, month, and year were combined in a new row labeled date.
-* All daily rates less than $40 were eliminated to remove discounted prices.
+* All daily rates less than $40 to $50 were eliminated to remove discounted prices.
 * Market segments such as aviation, corporate, undefined and complementary rates were dropped to reduce noise and focus on standard consumer rates
 * Other features were dropped
 * Null values were dropped